nerd/jDiscord/README.md

 #Getting a discord api instance

-~~The api doesn't have a builder, just create a new instance of the DiscordAPI class, and optionally use #login like a builder method.~~
+In order to create the DiscordAPI instance, you'll need to use the DiscordBuilder builder class.

 Examples:
 ```java